Spiritual Self-Reliance: The Enemy Within

 Picking and Choosing

 An excessive emphasis on one’s own ideas and preferences is a characteristic of heresy, which comes from a Greek word meaning “to choose”.
 In matters of Faith, worship and ministry, excessive reliance on one’s own opinions is unacceptable.
-Unfortunately, since the 1960’s a decline in the quality of priestly formation in the West has led many priests to rely excessively on their own opinions, which has in turn created tremendous pressure on the Catholic faithful to fall into the same trap.
+Unfortunately, in the generation following the 1960s a decline in the quality of priestly formation in the West led many priests to rely excessively on their own opinions, which has in turn created tremendous pressure on the Catholic faithful to fall into the same trap.

 The pressure is of two types.
 First, those who are lukewarm or ill-informed tend to follow their pastors into error whenever they echo the opinions of the world rather than the teachings of the Church.
 This has created a generation of Catholics who fail to understand or even value the cohesive unity of Catholic doctrine and worship.
 Second, those who are more committed and better-formed have felt a need to second-guess their pastors, relying on their own understanding—inevitably, their own opinions—far more than is spiritually healthy.